Positive-Unlabelled Active Learning to Curate a Dataset for Orca Resident Interpretation: Conclusion

 \section{Conclusion}

 We present the dataset for orca resident interpretation (DORI).
 This dataset is a curation of over 30 years of data resulting in 5298 hours of marine mammals and 919 hours of SRKW audio.
-We share state of the art detectors and classifiers that outperform existing tools in terms of accuracy, speed, and energy efficiency.
+We propose a novel active learning strategy that outperforms both entropy-based labelling and loss estimate labelling strategies.
+The newly-discovered quantity of data enables us to fine tune state of the art classifiers that outperform existing tools in terms of accuracy, speed, and energy efficiency.
 This work serves as a template for citizen science on vast uncurated datasets.
 These data are available for unbiased observations of SRKW behaviour, policy and planning activities for conservation, and to translate the SRKW dialect to human languages.